Encharted Cook

 16 Ounces Frozen Strawberries, 2 Cups Rosé Wine, 3 Ounces Simple Syrup, 1 Tablespoon Triple Sec Liqueur, 1 Teaspoon Fresh Lemon Juice

-• Blend the ingredients until the mixture is smooth.
+• Blend.
+Blend the ingredients until the mixture is smooth.
 Give the mixture a quick taste and, if needed, add more simple syrup and re-blend.

 Whole Fresh Strawberries